neccton-algo/Neccton_Super_Resolution/README.md

 - https://github.com/pmlmodelling/ersem.git (carbon module)
 - https://github.com/nansencenter/TOPAZ_ENKF_BIORAN_v2 (EnKF)

 We also include the upsampling and downsampling algorithm in interpolation.py.
-There are specific to the TOPAZ system as well.
+Theey are specific to the TOPAZ system as well.
 Their purpose is to map a HR (respectively LR) variable to the LR (respectively HR) grid.
 Because the land masks in HR and LR are not mere interpolation from one another, it requires special attention to map points that become water after interpolation but should be land and conversely.
-Similarly, specific methods are applied to handle the difference in bathymetry and have the sum of the width of the vertical layers reach exactly the bottom of the ocean.
+Similarly, specific methods are applied to handle the difference in bathymetry and have the sum of the width of the vertical layers ("dp") reach exactly the bottom of the ocean.

 Assuming a model and data assimilation scheme are operational, the scripts that connects the different steps is named Full_inference.sh.
 It consists in:
 - upsamling
 - applying the SR operator
 - assembling the results (specific step for the binary .ab file format)

-Then the script downsample_back_to_TP2.sh is doing the Step 4.
+Then the script SRDA/downsample_back_to_TP2.sh is doing the Step 4.

 # Usage